killcerr/ArgsParser/README.md

             << csimple.val << " " << ccflag.val << " " << ccsimple.val << "\n";
   auto count = parser.no_key_option_count;
   std::cout << count << " ";
-  auto no_keys = new NoKeyOption *[count];
+  // the count of NoKeyOption is cannot be decide compile time so that need to use new. auto no_keys = new NoKeyOption *[count];
   for (int i = 0; i < count; i++)
     no_keys[i] = new NoKeyOption;